SenseLogic/PHYX/README.md

 ## Description

-Fix the style of a Phoenix component according to [Coda](https://github.com/senselogic/CODA) rules.
+Fixes the style of a Phoenix component according to [Coda](https://github.com/senselogic/CODA) rules.

 ## Limitations